bredmold/recipes/README.md

 * Recipe viewer
   * Visual indicator for swiping on phones
-* Remove the recipe picker
-  * That button should exit the recipe editor
-  * Use the home screen for selecting recipes
 * Input validation
   * Prevent negative quantities
   * Prevent empty ingredient names